 - Support to UEMOA States in implementing Trade Facilitation policies and measures

-We understand that trade policy is embedded in, related to, and sometimes in tension with policy making for the interests and welfare of countries and their citizens and stakeholders.
-We understand that trade policy makes sense only if it works with political, economic, environmental, business, social and – not least – technological reality.
-And we understand that smart design – of polices, laws, regulations, strategies – often does provide the answer to vexing questions of balance, fairness and sustainability.
+We understand that trade policy is embedded in, related to, and sometimes at odds with policy making for the interests and welfare of countries and their citizens and stakeholders.
+We understand that trade policy makes sense only if it works with political, economic, environmental, business, social, and technological reality.
+And we understand that smart design – of policies, laws, regulations, and strategies – often provide the answer to vexing questions of balance, fairness and sustainability.